How to work with Scotland Travel Bloggers

 What value does a travel blogger actually bring?

 Social A strong travel blogger simply has to bring a large and engaged social media following with them.
 By working with them you will have access to that following.
 As long as you have a clear connection with that following they are likely to have an interest in your brand/cause/business as it has been presented to them by a relevant, trusted and knowledgable source (the blogger).
+My own following now exceeds 40,000 across 7 platforms but, more importantly, my content is generally very well received and trusted – and therefore triggers high engagement.

 Search Everyone wants to do well with the search engines as that allows them to bring in highly relevant visitors to their websites.
 One of the key ways of doing this is to work with bloggers who can – at least in part – help to pass the value of their websites on to your own.
 Search Engine Optimisation is a hugely complex area that has many, many requirements in order to be done right.
 But a backlink from a top blogger’s website (NB not every website’s links are of equal value, making your choice of blogger essential here) can be a huge digital asset and the more valuable backlinks you receive from other websites, the higher your own chance of doing well on the search engines.